An Idyllic Island Boat Charter Route

-Set sail on your first day and head to Split where you can stroll amongst the Venetian palace ruins as you browse in boutiques and shops.
+Set sail on your first day and head to Split where you can stroll amongst the Diocletian’s Palace as you browse in boutiques and shops.
 Enjoy a delicious dinner at Bokeria Kitchen & Wine Bar, a restaurant with a brilliant corner location and delicious fresh-tasting food.
-This restaurants knows its wine, so order a bottle and sample some local Croatian wine!
-Split has a market in the centre to the east of the palace ruins and also an antique flea market further inland behind the town center.
+This restaurant knows its wine, so order a bottle and sample some local Croatian wine!
+Split has a market in the center to the east of the Palace and also an antique flea market further behind the town center.
 When in Split, don’t forget to take it easy while you enjoy your coffee in one of the bars along Splitska Riva (Split seafront).

-Day 2: Split – Milna, island of Brač (11 nm)
+Day 2: Split – Milna, Island Brač (11 nm)

-Day 3: Milna – Komiža, island of Vis (29 nm)
+Day 3: Milna – Komiža, Island Vis (30 nm)

 Day 4: Komiža – Paklinski Otoci (20 nm)

 On day 4, depart from Komiža and head to Paklinski Otoci, a group of islands in a beautiful blue lagoon setting situated to the southwest of Hvar.
 Our suggestion is mooring in the bay on the south coast, adjacent to Palmizana Marina on the north coast.
-In our suggested bay, Laganini Lounge Bar & Fish house is a fantastic restaurant.
+In our suggested bay, Laganini Lounge Bar & Fish House is a fantastic restaurant.
 We also recommend Ristorante Meneghello and Zori Restaurant & Lounge.
 If you enjoy long walks and beautiful views, set foot on firm ground and explore the incredible landscape.
-It’s not every day that you find yourself in a deserted heaven!
+It’s not every day that you find yourself in deserted heaven!

-Day 5: Paklinski Otoci – Stari Grad (17 nm)
+Day 5: Paklinski Otoci – Stari Grad, Island Hvar (17 nm)

-Day 6: Stari Grad – Stomorska (Island Šolta) (16 nm)
+Day 6: Stari Grad – Stomorska, Island Šolta (16 nm)

-Day 7: Stomorska – Port Trogir (13 nm)
+Day 7: Stomorska – Split (13 nm)